-Coaxial car speakers are basically a 2-way speaker system built together: the tweeter, woofer, and a simple crossover are assembled into one piece.
-They’re designed to replace older & lower-quality speakers by fitting in the same hole for easy installation.
-They provide better sound than a single cone speaker and allow more price options along with easier installation choices.
+Coaxial car speakers are a 2-way speaker system built together: the tweeter, woofer, and a simple crossover are assembled into one speaker assembly.
+They replace older & lower-quality speakers by fitting in the same installation space in many cases.

-Coaxial speakers are a 2-way speaker design with a tweeter, woofer, and a simple crossover built into a single speaker assembly.
-Most provide a woofer cone with a separate tweeter for good full-range sound quality and frequency coverage, unlike basic single-cone speakers.
+Coaxial speakers use a 2-way speaker design with a tweeter, woofer, and a simple crossover built into a single speaker assembly.
+Most provide a woofer cone with a separate tweeter for good full-range sound quality and frequency coverage unlike cheaper single-cone speakers.

-You can think of coaxial speakers as a compromise between single cone speakers (the cheapest type of speaker, with poor sound quality) and a more advanced component speaker system.
-They’re very popular as they offer good sound quality but don’t cost as much as more expensive speaker options like component speakers.
+Think of coaxial speakers as a compromise between single cone speakers (the cheapest type of speaker, with poor sound quality) and a more advanced component speaker system.
+They’re very popular as they offer good sound quality but don’t cost as much as more expensive speaker options.

 Coaxial speakers have some great advantages: